Rekey certificates

 To implement automatic rekeying, auto-renewal must be enabled in the certificate profile.

-HSM does not support PQC algorithms.
+HSM doesn't support PQC algorithms.

-CertCentral does not support all algorithms.
+CertCentral doesn't support all algorithms.

 Certificate renewal only applies to the default certificate of the production keypair.